FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Risk of Diabetes

 Not getting enough good sleep increases your risk of developing diabetes.
-Increased weight gain does play a factor, however, inadequate sleep also reduces how sensitive your cells are to insulin.
+Increased weight gain does play a factor; however, inadequate sleep also reduces how sensitive your cells are to insulin.
 As insulin sensitivity decreases, your body is less able to regulate blood sugar levels and is more likely to develop diabetes.
 If you have type 2 diabetes, getting adequate sleep has been shown to improve your blood sugar levels [10].

 Accidents